Nate Diaz: 2010

 Diaz faced Gray Maynard on January 11, 2010, in the main event at UFC Fight Night 20, a rematch from when the two met in the semi-finals of the TUF 5 lightweight tournament, which Diaz won.
 Diaz lost a controversial split decision to Maynard, as the former TUF winner was given the nod in the FightMetric reports, winning rounds two and three.

 After three losses in four fights, Nate considered making a permanent move up in weight to the 170 lb. weight class, stating "I don't make enough money to have to drop this much weight so I'd like to fight at 170 and only go to 155 every once in a while."

 Diaz made his Welterweight debut on March 27, 2010, at UFC 111 against Miletich Fighting Systems product and striking specialist Rory Markham.
 At the weigh-ins, Markham weighed in at 177, whereas Diaz weighed in at the Welterweight limit of 171; the fight was changed to a catchweight fight.
 Diaz went on to win the fight by TKO in the first round.

 After the win over Markham, Diaz stated he would compete in both weight classes.
-His next fight was again at Welterweight against former professional boxer Marcus Davis on August 28, 2010 at UFC 118.
-Diaz finished Davis after choking him unconscious with a guillotine choke submission in the final round; the bout earned Fight of the Night honors.
+His next fight was again at Welterweight against former professional boxer Marcus Davis on August 28, 2010, at UFC 118.
+Diaz finished Davis after choking him unconscious with a guillotine choke submission in the final round; the bout earned them $60,000 Fight of the Night honors.

 2011

 Diaz next faced South Korean fighter Dong Hyun Kim, on January 1, 2011, at UFC 125.
 Diaz lost the fight via unanimous decision.

 Diaz fought Rory MacDonald on April 30, 2011, at UFC 129.
 Diaz was unable to mount much significant offense and lost via unanimous decision.
 Following the loss, Diaz stated that he would be moving back down to the lightweight division.

 Diaz defeated former PRIDE Lightweight Champion Takanori Gomi on September 24, 2011, at UFC 135 via armbar submission in the first round.
-He earned Submission of the Night honors for his performance.
+He earned a $75,000 Submission of the Night award for his performance.

-Diaz defeated Donald Cerrone at UFC 141 via unanimous decision (30–27, 30–27, and 29–28) in a performance that earned both participants Fight of the Night honors.
+Diaz defeated Donald Cerrone at UFC 141 via unanimous decision (30–27, 30–27, and 29–28) in a performance that earned both participants $75,000 Fight of the Night honors.
 Despite being knocked off of his feet multiple times by sweeping leg kicks from Cerrone, Diaz had one of the best performances of his career.
 Diaz set a CompuStrike record, landing 82% of the strikes he threw en route to his victory over Cerrone.